-If you are an overseas applicant you will be required to pay a tuition fee deposit of £1000.
+If you are a PGT overseas applicant you will be required to pay a tuition fee deposit of £1000.

-If you have received an offer for an MSc programme at Durham University Business School the tuition fee deposit is £2000 for overseas applicants and £500 for home applicants.
-A deposit of £500 is also payable by applicants to the MA in Archaeology.
+If you have received an offer for an MSc programme or the DBA at Durham University Business School the tuition fee deposit is £2000 for overseas applicants and £500 for home applicants.
+A deposit of £500 is also payable by Home applicants to the MA in Archaeology and the Full-time MBA.